HPE-Legobricks/cal-eStore/README.md

 collaborative virtual team that included the following members in the roles
 indicated:

-* Derek - Product Manager - Final authority representing the customer's interest
+* Derek - Product Manager - Provided final authority representing the customer's interest

 * Vasu - Agile Coach - Coached and mentored the team in Agile best practices

-* Lavanya - Scrum Master - Facilitator for the team and product owner
+* Lavanya - Scrum Master - Facilitated for the team and product owner

-* Satish - Technical Architect - Overall application design
+* Satish - Technical Architect - Owned the overall application design

 * Dinesh - Business Analyst - Designed, built, tested, or ran the application